 2002 FINA World Cup, Belgrade, Yugoslavia, 7th place

 2001 FINA World Championships, Fukuoka, Japan, 7th place

 2001 World Championships Qualifier, Santo Domingo, Dominican Republic, 1st place

 1998 First Appearance on the Men’s National Team, Long Beach, CA

 1995 Jr. North American Games, Calgary, Canada, 2nd place

 Jeff Tyrrell will be joining the camp as a guest instructor.
 Jeff has been a member of the USA Water Polo National Team since 2006.
 He played collegiate water polo at Cal where he won back to back National Titles in 2006 & 2007.
 Jeff scored the game winning goal as time expired in the 2006 National Championship to lead the Cal past USC.
 After graduating from Cal Tyrrell played professionally in Italy (Roma Vis Nova, Rari Nantes Camogli) and Croatia (VK Sibenik).

-Campers stay 2 per room in Stevenson College Circle and are assigned by age and roommate requests.
+Campers stay 2 per room in Cowell College and are assigned by age and roommate requests.
 If you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided